keep-starknet-strange/art-peace/README.md

 Its recommended to use `docker compose` when building and running, so the only dependencies would be [docker](https://docs.docker.com/desktop/) and [docker compose](https://docs.docker.com/compose/install/linux/)

-Howeveer, it might be worth running only certain modules for development/testing sometimes.
-Each module has various dependencies, check [dependencies.txt](./dependencies.txt) for more details.
+Howeveer, it might be worth running only certain components for development/testing sometimes.
+Each component has various dependencies, check [dependencies.txt](./dependencies.txt) for more details.

 ## References